-As far as employee benefits go private medical insurance is the most sought-after paid benefit among workers and therefore a very popular policy.
+As far as an employee benefit goes business health insurance is the most sought-after paid benefit among workers and therefore a very popular policy.

 All medical care is divided into: